List of Microeconomics Formula

 Example #1

 Let us take the example of a small business.
-It sells its finished products at a price of $100 per unit.
+It sells its finished products at $100 per unit.
 It normally generates 100 units a year.
-For each unit, it incurs the cost of $80 for developing the finished products.
+Each unit incurs the cost of $80 for developing the finished products.
 Help the management determine the profits earned by the small business.

 Solution